 I noticed right away how different the school’s design was, and how it made me even feel a little different about myself.
 The school was all on the ground level, and had funny little courtyards in the middle, with small potted plants.
 There were lots of windows in the hallways, but almost none inside the large, communal classrooms.
 I suspect that this was designed to reduce daydreaming – a particular weakness of mine.

 The school taught grades Kindergarten through Grade 7.
 Grades one through seven were organized into four large rooms called Areas.
-Area A had Grades 1 and 2, Area B had Grades 3 and 4, Area C (mine) had Grade 5, and Area D had Grades 6 and 7.
-Kim was going into Grade 1 in Area A, and I was going into Grade 5 in Area C. My Area contained three classes, all of which were in Grade 5.
+Area A had Grades 1 and 2, Area B had Grades 3 and 4, Area C had Grade 5, and Area D had Grades 6 and 7.
+Kim was going into Grade 1 in Area A, and I was going into Grade 5 in Area C.